We Hold Drivers and Trucking Companies Responsible For Negligence

 According to statistics from the National Highway Traffic Safety Administration (NHTSA), there were about 114,000 crashes involving large trucks in the United States in 2019, causing 158,000 injuries and 5,244 fatalities.
-Accidents involving 18-wheelers, commercial trucks, and semi-truck are often devastating and may result in severe injuries, fatalities, and loss of property.
-If you or a loved one was hurt in a truck accident caused by another person's negligence, you may be entitled to hold the liable party accountable for your injuries and seek fair compensation.
+Accidents involving 18-wheelers, commercial trucks and semi trucks are often devastating and may result in severe injuries, fatalities and loss of property.
+If you or a loved one was hurt in a truck accident caused by another person’s negligence, you may be entitled to hold the liable party accountable for your injuries and seek fair compensation.

 Truck accidents are unique compared to other types of accidents.
 Depending on the surrounding circumstances resulting in the accident, a number of different parties may possibly be held liable for a truck accident.
 These include: